Mugnum/FFmpegLauncher/README.md

 # FFmpegLauncher
-Basic GUI launcher for FFmpeg, based on WinForms and .NET Framework.
+Basic GUI launcher for FFmpeg, based on WinForms and .NET Core.

 Windows OS only.